 Choosing an Elderly Care Facility

 If the financial obligation does not pose any problems, a high-end facility may be chosen.
-But if the elderly and or loved one just makes the end meet, the low-end or opting for Home facility may be the choice.
+But if the elderly and or loved one just make the end meet, the low-end or opting for the Home facility may be the choice.

 Physical Health of the Elderly Person

 If the Elderly returns from the hospital only suffering from the burden of old age, a care facility may not be necessary.
 Then, arrangements may be made to bring in an Aid for chores like cleaning, cooking, etc.